thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 ### 1.4.1
 - Upgrade to 2.3.2 Community Version
 - Increased base attack timings (3600 seconds -> 5400 seconds for base value, 600 seconds->900 seconds for subsequent additions)
-- Fixed price presentation in hint on "Move Trader to HQ" action
 - Mag Repack mission parameter
 - Removed Sum Similar Weapons to Unlock parameter (tied functionality is always on from this point)
 - Fixed silent HR update on POW recruitment